Let's grow your grants success ... together!

 This done-it-all background gives her the unique 3-D "insider's" perspective she brings to the practical and inspiring trainings on healthy, successful grantsmanship that she has been blessed to share with thousands of nonprofits of every size, nationally and internationally as well.

 GrantsMagic U, launched in fall 2015, is the "virtual academy" she created to make her extensive portfolio of grantsmanship trainings available (and affordable!) for anyone, anytime, anywhere.
-The GrantsMagic U student body now includes well over 5,400 people representing nonprofits of all shapes and sizes from 49 states, DC, Puerto Rico, Guam, and - at last count - at least 17 other countries.
+The GrantsMagic U student body now includes almost 6,200 people representing nonprofits of all shapes and sizes from all 50 states, DC, Puerto Rico, Guam, and - at last count - at least 19 other countries.
 (Whew!)

 GrantsMagic U is an Approved Continuing Education Provider for both the Grant Professionals Certification (GPC) and Certified Fund-Raising Executive (CFRE) credentials.
 GrantsMagic U is also one of only 15 "Approved Trainers" for the Grant Professionals Association.